Below is a list of the questions we are most frequently asked by guests before booking dog sledding trips.

 Where will be be staying?

-You will be staying in our permanant, traditional northwoods camps: a canvas wall tent heated with a sheet metal woodstove.
+You will be staying in our permanent, traditional northwoods camps: a canvas wall tent heated with a sheet metal woodstove.
 Most camps are located along the shore of a lake or stream.
 Having a woodstove in the wall tents affords the luxury of drying clothes and a readily available source of hot water for washing up.
-Even so we can provide you with a -30 sleeping bag and a Thermarest sleeping pad to use with our camp cots to ensure a warm and comfortable sleep.
+Snuggle into your sleeping bag on our camp cots with the woodstove burning and you'll be ensured a warm and comfortable sleep.
 Toilet facilities consist of an outdoor privy located a comfortable distance from camp to provide privacy and a nice view of the northwoods.

 Is dog sledding humane?